UrkiMimi/heckdocs/docs/items/objects.md

 ### All Objects

 * `#!json "track": string/string[]` A single track or list of tracks that an object belongs to.
 Commonly used for animating groups of objects.
 Does nothing by itself.
+See [Tracks and Points](/animation/trackspoints).

 ## Noodle Extensions